 - Don’t make any major decisions without consulting a professional first.

 By leaving phone numbers in service you are able to receive important calls.
 Leaving the credit card open may help you see what memberships or recurring items need to be canceled.
 If you are a non-spouse beneficiary, you might also consider having the mail forwarded to a third party.

 Don't Make Assumptions That Someone Else Is Handling It

 Problems can be avoided if heirs seek professional help earlier in the estate-closing process.
 Most people only have to handle final affairs a few times in their life.
 With little widely available knowledge of what to do, it is easy to make mistakes.
 For example, most families make the following incorrect assumptions when wrapping up a loved one’s affairs:

 - They assume canceling the credit cards, utilities, and service workers is the first thing you do.

 - They assume the hospital will let the doctors and health providers know about the death.

 - They assume because the wills and trusts are completed, everything is done and the attorney will handle the mundane items.

 - They assume because the estate is small, there isn’t a lot of work to be done.

 If you or someone you know has lost a loved one or spouse, be patient with yourself and acknowledge that it is going to take a long time to get everything wrapped up.
 Consider hiring professional help.
-Be sure to run a final credit report, inform the credit agencies right away, and set a fraud alert.

 Look for Money in Odd Places